When was Orita's Cross Freedom School Created?

 Check back to this website for updates.
 The best way to stay in the loop is to sign up for our e-newsletter and/or "Like" our page on Facebook.
 (We're also on Twitter and Instagram.
 Search Orita's Cross)

 We serve breakfast and lunch.
 Our breakfast meals often consist of pancakes, eggs, turkey bacon, fruit, oatmeal, and cereal.
 Our lunch meals range between lentils, rice, greens, or cheese pizza.
 Parents are free to pack a breakfast or lunch for their child.
 We try our best to make accommodations for diet when notified in advance by parents.
 For extremely limited diets due to multiple food allergies or limited personal food palates, we ask that parents send a packed lunch with your child.

-As a rule we do not serve any beef or pork products.
+As a rule we do not serve any chicken, beef or pork products.